adamghill/githuber/readme.md

 - --commits-year=TEXT: Total the number commits across all repositories for the year specified
 - --repo-count: Show the number of repositories
 - --get-repos: Get any new repos and update existing repos
+- --search=TEXT: Regex pattern to search for in the repos

 # Install
 1. virtualenv .venv